Other Exchanges Opportunities

 The following are other exchange opportunities facilitated or administered by the U.S Embassy in Kuala Lumpur designed to promote a deeper understanding of the United States on the part of global audiences and vice versa.

 **NEW** Emerging Global Leaders Initiative (EGLI)-Atlas Corps Fellowship: The U.S. Department of State, in partnership with Atlas Corps, is pleased to announce a special opportunity for emerging civil society leaders to participate in a 6 to 18-month professional fellowship program.
 All Fellows will be placed at a leading social change organization across the United States.
 Individuals in the nonprofit/NGO sectors with 2 to 10 years of experience, a college degree, and proficiency in English are encouraged to apply.
 Atlas Corps has supported over 300 emerging leaders from nearly 70 different countries and seeks candidates to apply as soon as possible for the May and September fellowship intakes.
 To apply and to find out more information, click here.
-Deadline: March 15, 2015.
+Deadline: CLOSED.

 Southeast Asia Youth Leadership Program (SEAYLP): Youth Leadership Programs are designed to advance mutual understanding between the people of the United States and other countries as well as to promote high-quality leadership, civic responsibility, and community engagement among our countries’ future leaders.
 (Student | Application) (Educators/Community Leaders | Application) Deadline: CLOSED